parse-community/docs/_includes/dotnet/users.md

 This call will asynchronously create a new user in your Parse App.
 Before it does this, it also checks to make sure that both the username and email are unique.
 Also, it securely hashes the password in the cloud using bcrypt.
 We never store passwords in plaintext, nor will we ever transmit passwords back to the client in plaintext.

 Note that we used the `SignUpAsync` method, not the `SaveAsync` method.
-New `%{ParseUser}`s should always be created using the `SignUpAsync` method.
+New `ParseUser`s should always be created using the `SignUpAsync` method.
 Subsequent updates to a user can be done by calling `SaveAsync`.

 If a signup isn't successful, you should catch the exception thrown by the `SignUpAsync`.
 The most likely case is that the username or email has already been taken by another user.
 You should clearly communicate this to your users, and ask them try a different username.

 You are free to use an email address as the username.
-Simply ask your users to enter their email, but fill it in both the `Username` and `Email` properties &mdash; `%{ParseObject}` will work as normal.
+Simply ask your users to enter their email, but fill it in both the `Username` and `Email` properties &mdash; `ParseObject` will work as normal.
 We'll go over how this is handled in the reset password section.

 ## Logging In